postmanlabs/postman-docs/_posts/01_postman/03_collections/2017-05-04-using_markdown_for_descriptions.md

 warning: false
 ---

-Postman supports [Markdown](/docs/postman/api_documentation/how_to_document_using_markdown) as a way to style text descriptions for requests, [collections](/docs/postman/collections/creating_collections), and [folders](/docs/postman/collections/managing_collections) in collections.
+Postman supports [markdown](/docs/postman/api_documentation/how_to_document_using_markdown) as a way to style text descriptions for requests, [collections](/docs/postman/collections/creating_collections), and [folders](/docs/postman/collections/managing_collections) in collections.
 You can also embed screenshots and other images for more descriptive flair.

-For more information about Markdown, review the [reference for using Markdown](https://documenter.getpostman.com/view/33232/markdown-in-api-documentation/JsGc){:target="_blank"} for API documentation.
+For more information about markdown, review the [reference for using Markdown](https://documenter.getpostman.com/view/33232/markdown-in-api-documentation/JsGc){:target="_blank"} for API documentation.

 Postman renders this markdown in the request builder and in public or internal API documentation.